gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/2_LV_Simple_Review.rst

 .. topic:: What this is about

-  This tutorial introduces you to the main RADii Grasshopper components that are needed for a simple presentation in RADii.
+  This tutorial will introduce you to the main RADii Grasshopper components that are needed for a simple presentation in RADii.

 After publishing the necessary content, there is a number of ways to lead the Viewers through the model.
 First with the ``follow`` option of the `Connect`_ component.
 After giving a true input, all viewers will follow the Rhino viewport.